neuroinformatics-unit/datashuttle/docs/source/pages/get_started/set-up-a-project.md

 Running `setup_google_drive_connection()` will require entering your google drive client secret.

 Finally, you will be required to authenticate to Google Drive via your browser.
+If you do not have access to an internet browser on your machine, instructions will be provided for browserless connection set up.

 :::